JCGeorge0831/MyHomemadeProjectPage/index.md

-## Welcome to Jeneice George's GitHub Pages
+## Welcome to Jeneice George's Web Design

 You can use the [editor on GitHub](https://github.com/JCGeorge0831/MyHomemadeProjectPage/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.